Create an ecosystem map

 Start with the part of the ecosystem you know best As you draw, start with the part of the ecosystem you know best.
 We recommend thinking about the most relevant organisations to your use case, including your own.
 Use Post-its or draw circles to plot all the people, organisations or technologies that are linked in some way to the data.
 It may help to think of the organisations and groups you need data from, or you provide services to.
 Stay with very specific examples as it ensures the representation is as realistic as possible.

-For additional guidance, tips and examples regarding data ecosystem mapping, check out our free webinar Data ecosystem mapping: plotting the journey from data to value for your business from the ODI webinar collection.
+For additional guidance, tips and examples regarding data ecosystem mapping, check out our free webinar from the .